-- deductions, we will email or write to the Tenants notifying them of a claim for deductions against the Deposit which they can view and respond to through their online account. - c.
-If you are a Tenant, responding to a Landlord repayment request with deductions vou must: - log into your online account: - confirm that you act on behalf of all Joint Tenants with respect to the Repayment Process in accordance with section 8 if applicable; - agree or disagree with each claim for deductions made by the Landlord; - confirm any amounts you agree to pay to the Landlord with regard to their deductions (if any); - if you do not agree to pay any sums from the Deposit to the Landlord you must reject the claim in full; and - provide details of the repayment method, bank sort code, account number (and reference if applicable) or cheque payment you would like us to use for each Tenant or Relevant Person. - d.
-If you are a Landlord, and your claim is rejected and you still wish to make deductions from the Deposit you must: - log into your account; - tell us the amount of each deduction you wish to make from the Deposit, and the reason why you are making the claim.
-If you have multiple reasons for requesting deductions, you will need to list all of them; and - give us details of the repayment method, bank sort code, account number (and reference if applicable) you would like us to use. - e.
-When we receive a repayment request from the Landlord with claims for deductions, we will email or write to the Tenants notifying them of a claim for deductions against the Deposit which they can view and respond to through their online account. - f.
-If you are a Tenant, responding to a Landlord repayment request with deductions you must: - log into your online account; - confirm that you act on behalf of all Joint Tenants with respect to the Repayment Process in accordance with section 8 if applicable; - agree or disagree with each claim for deductions made by the Landlord; - confirm any amounts you agree to pay to the Landlord with regard to their deductions (if any); - if you do not agree to pay any sums from the Deposit to the Landlord you must enter £0 against the deduction claims and state your reasons; - provide details of the repayment method, bank sort code, account number (and reference if applicable) or cheque payment you would like us to use for each Tenant or Relevant Person; and - accept or reject the use of the Dispute Resolution Service to resolve any dispute; and - viii. agree to be bound by any Decision. - g.
-If any sum from the Deposit is not claimed for deduction by the Landlord they will be released to the Tenant, Nominated Tenant or Joint Tenants (as applicable) within 5 Working Days after confirmation of the repayment method has been made by the Nominated Tenant. - h.
-Once the Nominated Tenant has responded we will send a notification for the Landlord to review the Nominated Tenant's response and invite the Landlord to accept or reject the Nominated Tenant's response. - i.
-If the Nominated Tenant has agreed to any or all of the claims for deductions made by the Landlord we will pay the agreed sums to the Landlord in accordance with their direction within 5 Working Days of the Landlord confirming their acceptance of the Nominated Tenant's response. - j.
-If the Nominated Tenant has responded to our notification confirming that they do not agree with all or part of the claims for deductions made by the Landlord in the Landlord's repayment request, but does agree to the Dispute being referred to our Dispute Resolution Service it will be referred to our Dispute Resolution Service in accordance with the procedure set out in sections 20 to 23 of these Terms and Conditions provided that the Landlord also confirms that they agree to use our Dispute Resolution Service. - k.
+- log into your account: - ii. tell us the amount of each deduction you wish to make from the Deposit, and the reason why you are making the claim.
+If you have multiple reasons for requesting deductions, you will need to list all of them; and - give us details of the repayment method, bank sort code, account number (and iii. reference if applicable) you would like us to use. - b.
+When we receive a repayment request from the Landlord with claims for deductions, we will email or write to the Tenants notifying them of a claim for deductions against the Deposit which they can view and respond to through their online account. - c.
+If you are a Tenant, responding to a Landlord repayment request with deductions you must: - log into your online account; - confirm that you act on behalf of all Joint Tenants with respect to the Repayment ii.
+Process in accordance with section 8 if applicable; agree or disagree with each claim for deductions made by the Landlord; confirm any amounts you agree to pay to the Landlord with regard to their - iii. - iv. deductions (if any); - if you do not agree to pay any sums from the Deposit to the Landlord you must v. enter £0 against the deduction claims and state your reasons; - provide details of the repayment method, bank sort code, account number (and reference if applicable) or cheque payment you would like us to use for each Tenant or Relevant Person; and - vii accept or reject the use of the Dispute Resolution Service to resolve any dispute; and viii. agree to be bound by any Decision. - d.
+If any sums from the Deposit are not claimed for deduction by the Landlord they will be released to the Tenant, Nominated Tenant or Joint Tenants (as applicable) within 5 Working Days after confirmation of the repayment method has been made by the Nominated Tenant. - e.
+Once the Nominated Tenant has responded we will send a notification for the Landlord to review the Nominated Tenant's response and invite the Landlord to accept or reject the Nominated Tenant's response. - f.
+If the Nominated Tenant has agreed to any or all of the claims for deductions made by the Landlord we will pay the agreed sums to the Landlord in accordance with their direction within 5 Working Days of the Landlord confirming their acceptance of the Nominated Tenant's response. - g.
+If the Nominated Tenant has responded to our notification confirming that they do not agree with all or part of the claims for deductions made by the Landlord in the Landlord's repayment request, but does agree to the Dispute being referred to our Dispute Resolution Service it will be referred to our Dispute Resolution Service in accordance with the procedure set out in sections 20 to 23 of these Terms and Conditions provided that the Landlord also confirms that they agree to use our Dispute Resolution Service. - h.
 If the Nominated Tenant has responded to our notification confirming that they do not agree to use our Dispute Resolution Service, but the Landlord does, the Deposit will be placed on hold until either the Tenant agrees to use our Dispute Resolution Service, or until the Parties reach agreement and communicate that agreement to us or until we receive a court order.
 Please see section 24 for more details.